Menu

 Reliance on law protecting Indigenous Peoples´ Rights and Natural Habitats

-There are several ways to protect species and habitats which we will present below.
+There are several forms to protect species and habitats.

 Conservation lists

-Another way conservation can be approached is by establishing natural protected areas, where certain activities are controlled or prohibited.
+Another way conservation can be approached is by establishing natural protected areas, where certain activities that could damage the habitat are controlled or prohibited.

 One example of this is Virunga National Park in the Democratic Republic of Congo (DRC), where the DRC laws and regulations prohibit environmentally harmful activities such as oil exploration and exploitation.